tezos/tezos/src/proto/bootstrap/docs/language.md

 the end of the document and can be read first or at the same time as the specification.

 Table of contents
 -----------------

-  * I - Type system
+  * I - Semantics
-  * II - Semantics
+  * II - Type system
-  * III - Core instructions
+  * III - Core data types
-  * IV - Data types
+  * IV - Core instructions
   * V - Operations
   * VI - Domain specific data types
   * VII - Domain specific operations